Showing Collections: 1 - 7 of 7

-Abstract The Teresa Dean Papers consist of scrapbook pages of Dean's columns for Town Topics and other magazines arranged chronologically between 1899 and 1931; drafts of some of these articles; drafts and government reports for her book on the Philippines (ca1916); issues of Town Topics, Gossip, and The Debutante which contain articles by her; and several photographs and miscellaneous biographical newspaper clippings.
+Abstract The papers of newspaper correspondent Teresa Dean (died 1935) consist of scrapbook pages of Dean's columns for Town Topics and other magazines arranged chronologically between 1899 and 1931; drafts of some of these articles; drafts and government reports for her book on the Philippines (ca. 1916); issues of Town Topics, Gossip, and The Debutante which contain articles by her; and several...

 Overview Ralph L. Fansler was an alumnus of Northwestern University and a Walt Whitman enthusiast.
 Besides collecting Whitman material, he researched and wrote a biography of the poet.
 In the course of this project he became acquainted with Whitman's niece, Jessie L. Whitman.
 She gave him some of her signed first editions and other Whitman material.